Demographics of Iceland: Emigration

 Large numbers of Icelanders began to emigrate from Iceland in the 1850s.
-It has been estimated that 17,000 Icelanders immigrated to North America in the period 1870–1914, and that 2,000 of them moved back to Iceland; this net loss, 15,000, was about 20% of the Icelandic population in 1887.
+It has been estimated that 17,000 Icelanders migrated to North America in the period 1870–1914, and that 2,000 of them moved back to Iceland; this net loss, 15,000, was about 20% of the Icelandic population in 1887.
 According to historian Gunnar Karlsson, "migration from Iceland is unique in that most went to Canada, whereas from most or all other European countries the majority went to the United States.
 This was partly due to the late beginning of emigration from Iceland after the Canadian authorities had begun to promote emigration in cooperation with the Allan Line, which already had an agent in Iceland in 1873.
 Contrary to most European countries, this promotion campaign was successful in Iceland, because emigration was only just about to start from there and Icelandic emigrants had no relatives in the United States to help them take the first steps".

 In the wake of the 2008 Icelandic financial crisis, many Icelanders went to work abroad.

 Immigration

 Before the 1990s, there was little immigration to Iceland, and most of it was from other Scandinavian countries: about 1% of Icelanders in 1900 were of Danish heritage (born either in Denmark or to Danish parents).
 In the mid-1990s, 95% of Icelanders had parents of Icelandic origin, and 2% of Icelanders were first-generation immigrants (born abroad with both parents and all grandparents foreign-born).

 Immigration to Iceland rose rapidly in the late twentieth century, encouraged by Iceland's accession to the European Economic Area in 1994, its entry into the Schengen Agreement in 2001, and the country's economic boom in the early twenty-first century.
 The largest ethnic minority is Poles, who are about a third of the immigrant population.
 In 2017, 10.6% of the people were first-generation immigrants.

-Iceland is also developing relatively small populations of religious minorities, including Catholics (about 15,000 in 2020, 4.02% of Icelanders), Baháʼís (about 400 in 2010), Jews (about 250 in 2018), Buddhists (about 1,500 in 2021), and Muslims (about 1,300 in 2015).
+Iceland is also developing relatively small populations of religious minorities, including Catholics (about 15,000 in 2020, 4.02% of Icelanders), Baháʼís (about 400 in 2010), Jews (about 250 in 2018), Buddhists (about 1,500 in 2021), Muslims (about 1,300 in 2015), and Eastern Orthodox (about 995 in 2024).

 Research on the experience of immigrants to Iceland is in its early days.
-There is some evidence that racism is not as acute in Iceland as in neighbouring countries [Which countries are neighbors to Iceland?].
+There is some evidence that racism is not as acute in Iceland as in neighbouring countries.
 But, while it is popularly believed in Iceland that racism does not exist there, there is evidence that in some respects immigrant populations experience prejudice and inequalities.
 For example, Iceland has a higher dropout rate from upper secondary school among young immigrants than the EEA average.

 Iceland does not formally collect data on the ethnicity or racial identification of its citizens, but does collect data of the origin and background group by birth.

+Migration data

 Due to a shortage of labor, immigration to Iceland will most likely increase in the future.
-Estimates show that the number of immigrants could be as high as 15% of the total population by 2030.
+As of 2024, immigrants made up over 18% of Iceland's total population.